 Train all managers.

 Managers need to know and understand employees’ rights.
-They also need to be trained on how to handle, track, document, manage and schedule each of the leave requests you provide.
+Also, they need to be trained on how to handle, track, document, manage and schedule each of the leave requests you provide.

 Inform your employees of their rights.

 Informing employees of their rights will ensure they are aware of the boundaries of any leave requests.
-Placing this information in an employee handbook where it is easily accessible allows employees to refer to it at any time.
-Letting employees know about their rights also shows you care about them as individuals and want them to be able to take advantage of their benefits as a need may arise.
+You should place the information where it is easily accessible.
+If you put it in your employee handbook, employees can refer to it at any time.
+When you’re open about employees’ rights, it shows you care about them and their situations.
 That you are not only concerned about your business, but also the employees that help you run that business.

 Nearly 2 million American workers report having been the victims of workplace violence each year, according to the Occupational Health and Safety Administration (OSHA).
 Common forms of workplace violence, such as threats, verbal abuse, harassment or intimidation, many of which may go unreported, need to be addressed within your policy and training strategies.